TGNYC/Battleship/README.md

     cmake -DUSE_LOCAL_WXWIDGETS=ON ..
     make
     ```

-* The game is not playable on macOS.

 * UI text is not visible on dark mode.
 Change your system settings to light mode to fix this.